Draw a thematic map quickly. This function is a convenient wrapper of the main plotting method of stacking tmap-element

 object itself.- bbox

 bounding box.
-Arugment passed on to
+Argument passed on to

 - basemaps